-In the letter to the National Assembly Speaker, dated 16 June 2020, President Cyril Ramaphosa referred the Copyright Amendment Bill B13B-2017 (the "Bill") back to the National Assembly.
+In the letter to the National Assembly Speaker, dated 16 June 2020, President Cyril Ramaphosa referred the Copyright Amendment Bill B13B-2017 (the "Bill") back to the

+National Assembly.
 Amongst the reasons cited by the President for doing so were concerns about the constitutionality of the Bill and the negative effects on the rights of authors and copyright owners.

-On 4 June 2021, the Portfolio Committee on Trade and Industry (the "Portfolio Committee") invited stakeholders and interested parties to submit written submissions with reference only to clause 13 (sections 12A, 12B, 12C and 12D), clause 19 (section 19B) and clause 20 (section 19C) of the Bill.
+In December 2021, the Portfolio Committee on Trade and Industry (the "Portfolio Committee") again invited stakeholders and interested parties to submit written submissions with reference only to specific clauses of the Bill, namely, clause 1 (proposed new definitions), "new clause" (amending sections 11A and 11B), clause 13 (proposed new sections 12A, 12B, 12C and 12D), clause 20 (proposed new section 19C), clause 27 (amending section 27), clause 33 (amending section 39).
 These comments are submitted in response to such invitation.